-How to get cheap car insurance in Louisiana
+Here is how to find (and keep) cheap car insurance in Louisiana

-The best cheap car insurance providers in Louisiana may vary, depending on things like the kind of car insurance that you need and the type of vehicle that you drive.
-Because of this, you may find it helpful to compare rates from multiple companies to determine which has the best rates for you.
-Additionally, consider reviewing the discounts that are available to you ahead of time to make sure that you are taking advantage of the lowest rates you can get.
+- Shop around: You may find it helpful to compare rates from multiple companies to determine which has the best rates for you.
+Reviewing the discounts available to you ahead of time can help you make sure that you’re taking advantage of the lowest rates available.

-In all but four states, insurance providers may use your credit score to determine your car insurance rates.
+- Work on your credit score: In all but five states, insurance providers may use your credit score to determine your car insurance rates.
 If you have bad credit, your insurance rates may be a lot higher.
-Although credit building can take time, some ways to start working on yours is by paying your bills on time, including debts like loans and credit cards.
+Although credit building can take time, you can help build yours by paying your bills on time, including debts like loans and credit cards.